Facts about New Zealand fur seal

 Fur seals and sea lions are distinguished from other seals by their external ear flaps and hind flippers which rotate forward, allowing them to move quickly on land.

 New Zealand fur seals can be distinguished from sea lions by their pointy nose and smaller size.
-In New Zealand, fur seals also tend to be found on rocky shorelines, whereas sea lions prefer sandy beaches.
+Fur seals are usually found on rocky shorelines and sea lions prefer sandy beaches.

 Adult females: maximum length 1.5 m, weight 30-50 kg.